How To Add A Link Section To WordPress

 Edit Link Category page

-Repeat this process to add as many new link categories as you need.
+Repeat the above process to add as many different link categories as you need.

 (Add New Link screen)